avasdao/subnet-builders/web/src/pages/guides/erc20-gas-token.md

 ---
-title: How to use an ERC-20 C-chain token for Subnet gas fees
+title: Use a C-chain token for Subnet gas fees
 description: Learn how to operate and secure your asset bridge, in production.
 ---

-Learn how to operate and secure your asset bridge, in production.
+In this guide, we'll learn how to bridge your C-chain (ERC-20) token to your Subnet and use it to pay your transaction gas fees.

 # Table of contents